yutongshen/RL-DoubleDQN-PrioritizedReplay/README.md

 ## Conclusion
 - **DQN belong to value-base**:
-  - The DQN agent always choose action via its action-value function (neural network). the action-value function (neural network) will tell which action is best, when it want to choose action.
+  - The DQN agent always choose action via its action-value function (neural network). the action-value function (neural network) will tell which action is best when it want to choose action.
 In addition, This agent use ε-greedy method, so that it will explore the environment (randomly choose action) with ε probability.
 - **This algorithms is off-policy**:
   - An on-policy agent update self based on its current action derived from the current policy, whereas its off-policy counterpart update self based on the action obtained from another policy.
 In this algorithm, the agent sample transitions in the replay memory, but the replay memory contains a lot of different policies and those are almost not the current policy.
 So this algorithms is off-policy.
 - **The replay memory method break the temporal correlations**:
   - In a deep Q network agent, it often randomly sample transition in replay memory.
 It means old and new transitions will be mixed, so that the temporal correlations will be broken.
-In addition, The replay memory method also makes rare experience will be used for more then just signle update.
+In addition, The replay memory method also makes rare experience will be used for more than just signle update.

 ## Authors
 [Yu-Tong Shen](https://github.com/yutongshen/)